dfrappart/articles/AKS-Managed AAD.md

 ```

-In a more human readble format, it show something like that on the portal:
+In a more human readable format, it show something like that on the portal:

 ![Illustration02](./Img/AKSManaged002.png)